Digipolitan/side-navigation-controller/README.md

 ## License

-DGSideNavigation is licensed under the [BSD 3-Clause license](LICENSE).
+SideNavigationController is licensed under the [BSD 3-Clause license](LICENSE).